 Depression

 At some point in our lives, we all experience sadness or anxiety.
-Sometimes it’s due to a clear cause – the loss of a job, the death of a loved one, chronic stress, and more.
-At other times, we feel sad and down, and we don’t know why.
-When our difficult times last for a little while, we may find ways to cope and rise again.
+Sometimes it’s due to a clear cause – the loss of a job, the death of a loved one or chronic stress.
+Other times, we feel sad and down, and don’t know why.
+When our difficult times last for a while, we may find ways to cope and rise again.
 But when symptoms persist, and we struggle to rise from the darkness, it may be more than a bout of the “blues”; it may be depression.

 Depression is a mental health condition that is very distinct from feeling blue.
 It can contain a cocktail of emotions: anger, fear, despair, guilt, apathy, grief and more.
 Depression can affect our lives in many ways.
 It can affect how we think and behave; it can affect our body functions; it can significantly affect our health and happiness.